hallpaz/3dsystems20/docs/project.md.md

 ![Open DR](img/open_dr_earth.png)
 *OpenDR example of optimization*

-Both [4] and [5] create differentiable renderers by crafting approximations for the gradients of the non differentiable steps of the rendering pipeline, that is, the rasterization and Z-buffer.
+Both [4] and [5] create differentiable renderers by crafting approximations for the gradients of the non differentiable steps of the rendering pipeline, that is, the rasterization and Z-buffer, and achieve good results.

 XXXXXX